 Apparently, Manny had engaged in some sort of mayhem and when I pointed this out, he turned beet red and spilled the beans.

 Manny is not an especially brave man and he’s not an especially big man, but his wife was looking at him with big doe eyes that begged him for protection and, it WAS his house so, after a bit of deliberation, Manny reached under the bed where he kept his Ruger Single-Six .22 pistol.
 He cringed a bit when he remembered it only had the Long Rifle cylinder installed instead of the much more powerful .22 Magnum cylinder.
-He felt a bit cold as he realized that he was going to be facing down a possibly crazed and hardened, albeit toothless meth-head with little more than a pop gun.
+He felt a bit cold as he realized he was going to be facing down a crazed and hardened, albeit toothless meth-head with little more than a pop gun.
 Still, he WAS the man of the house and this was one of those times he could shine in his new wife’s eyes.

 Take care, y’all.